saveourtool/diktat/info/guide/guide-chapter-0.md

     Kotlin combines two of the main programming paradigms: functional and object-oriented.
     Both of these paradigms are trusted and well-known software engineering practices.
-    As a young programming language, Kotlin builds (???) on well-established languages such as Java, C++, C#, and Scala.
+    As a young programming language, Kotlin is built on the top of well-established languages such as Java, C++, C#, and Scala.
     This enables Kotlin to introduce many features that help you write cleaner, more readable code, while also reducing the number of complex code structures.
 For example, type and null safety, extension functions, infix syntax, immutability, val/var differentiation, expression-oriented features, when statements, much easier work with collections, type auto conversion, and other syntactic sugar.

 2. Following Kotlin idioms